etcd-io/etcd/etcdctl/README.md

 #### Output

-Once the lock is acquired, the result for the GET on the unique lock holder key is displayed.
+Once the lock is acquired but no command is given, the result for the GET on the unique lock holder key is displayed.

-If a command is given, it will be launched with environment variables `ETCD_LOCK_KEY` and `ETCD_LOCK_REV` set to the lock's holder key and revision.
+If a command is given, it will be executed with environment variables `ETCD_LOCK_KEY` and `ETCD_LOCK_REV` set to the lock's holder key and revision.

 #### Example